The Jezabels: Live performances

-I have preferred to not let this diagnosis get in the way of getting on with life.
-I feel a deep frustration at this new roadblock, as I now have to take a step back and undergo treatment.
-The band means so much to me, and cancelling the tour has been a very sad decision.
-I am hopeful that in the near future we will be back on the road again playing music we love.

-In July 2016, the band announced that Shannon was "feeling strong again after her treatment", and that they would start touring again in September.
-Shannon had used the pause from tour life to collaborate with Peter Garrett (Midnight Oil) on his solo debut A Version of Now.
-Hayley Mary supported Birds of Tokyo on Discoloured, a track from their album Brace.
-Hayley Mary and Michael Dow contributed a track called "Flawless" to the original music of the sci-fi thriller Butterflies.
+The Jezabels had to cancel their 2016 world tour shortly before Synthia was released, as Shannon needed immediate treatment for an ovarian cancer that had been diagnosed three years before.
+In July 2016, the band announced that Shannon was "feeling strong again after her treatment" and that they would start touring again in September.
+Shannon had used the pause from tour life to collaborate with Midnight Oil's Peter Garrett on his solo debut, A Version of Now.

-In September 2017, The Jezabels showed their support for refugees by playing at Sofar Sydney for Amnesty International's Give A Home campaign.
+Side projects

+Hayley Mary appeared on the Birds of Tokyo track "Discoloured", from their 2016 album Brace.
+On 14 October 2019, she released her debut solo single, "The Piss, the Perfume".
+She has since issued three EPs, and her first full-length album is set to come out on 25 October 2024.

 In early 2019, the ACO Collective commissioned Shannon with two classical pieces.
 "Ricochet" and "Ricochet from a Distance" were inspired by Joseph Haydn.

-On 14 October 2019, Hayley Mary released her debut solo single "The Piss, The Perfume".